 UC Blue Ash College has been accredited by the Higher Learning Commission (HLC) since 1969.
-In 2019, UC Blue Ash College will undergo its reaffirmation of accreditation, a process that happens every ten years.
+In 2019, UC Blue Ash College underwent its reaffirmation of accreditation, a process that happens every ten years.

 What is Accreditation?

 Accreditation is the process whereby an outside organization certifies a college or university as meeting certain requirements of excellence.
-Accreditation is an important “stamp of approval,” accredited colleges and universities prove to their peers that they are deeply committed to educational quality and improvement.
-The designation serves as public recognition that an institution has met accepted standards of academic quality.
+Accreditation is an important "stamp of approval."
+Accredited colleges and universities have proven to their peers that they are deeply committed to educational quality and improvement.

 What is the Higher Learning Commission (HLC)?

 The Higher Learning Commission (HLC) is an independent corporation that was founded in 1895 as one of six regional institutional accreditors in the United States.
 HLC accredits degree-granting post-secondary educational institutions in the North Central region, which includes 19 states.
 The mission of the Higher Learning Commission is to "serve the common good by assuring and advancing the quality of higher learning."

 What is the Process for Accreditation?